 When to plant tomatoes out

-Tomatoes are a warm weather crop.
+Tomatoes are a warm-weather crop.
 They do not tolerate frost and do not like cold, wet weather either.
 It is best to wait till the last frost day or, if the weather is still cold and windy, wait a week longer before planting tomatoes into the garden.
 You want the temperature to be above 10C (50F), and soil temperature 16C (60F).
 These temperatures are not always realistic in a cold climate.
 Some summers our temperature is below 10C at night even in July.
 We work with protection and microclimates.
 We talk more about it later.